-When this model is solved, the values of attribute X and the allowable decreases on its objective coefficients will be written to the file $C:\backslash RESULTS\backslash OUTPUT.TXT$ .
+When this model is solved, the values of attribute X and the allowable decreases on its objective coefficients will be written to the file C:\RESULTS\OUTPUT.TXT.
 If @RANGED is passed a row name it will output the allowable decrease on the right-hand side value for the row.
 Output may be routed to a file, spreadsheet, database, or memory location.
 The exact destination will depend on the export function used on the left-hand side of the output statement.
 Range computations must be enabled in order for @RANGED to function properly.
 For more information on the interpretation of allowable decreases, refer to the LINGO|Range command.

-@RANGEU (variable or row name)
+@RANGEU (variable_or_row_name)